DrOreo002/Quests-1/README.md

 ## Quests
 Code edited by DrOreo002.
-Will be used into my server.
+Will be used on my server, feel free to fork or download it

 Pros :
 > Cleaner code